Training-Free Layout Control with Cross-Attention Guidance: Method

 \subsection{Preliminaries: Stable Diffusion}

-We consider Stable Diffusion (SD) as a representative conditional image generator of an important class of recent image generators based on diffusion~\cite{ramesh2021zero,saharia2022photorealistic,stable_diffusion}.
-The SD model comprises a \emph{textual encoder} $Y = \phi(y)$ that maps the input prompt into a tensor of fixed dimension $Y \in \mathbb{R}^{M \times N}$.
-This works by prepending a start (\sot) symbol to $y$ and appending $N - |y| -1$ padding (\eot) symbols at the end, to obtain $N$ symbols in total.
+We first briefly review the technical details of Stable Diffusion (SD)~\cite{stable_diffusion}, a publicly accessible, state-of-the-art text-to-image generator representative of an important class of image generators based on diffusion~\cite{ramesh2021zero,saharia2022photorealistic,stable_diffusion}.
+SD consists of an image encoder and decoder, a text encoder, and a denoising network that operates in latent space.

+The text encoder $Y = \phi(y)$ maps the input prompt into a tensor of fixed dimension $Y \in \mathbb{R}^{N \times M}$.
+This works by prepending a start symbol \sot to $y$ and appending $N - |y| -1$ padding symbols \eot at the end, to obtain $N$ symbols in total.
 Then, the function $\phi$, implemented as a large language model (LLM), takes the padded sequence of words as input and produces a corresponding sequence of token vectors $Y_i \in \mathbb{R}^M$ with $i \in \{1,\dots, N\}$ as output.